 The great thing about making your own hot dogs is that you can control what goes into them.
-Make your dogs all beef, all pork or a combination.
-Tailor the seasonings to your liking, and don't forget to make time to find the casings.
-They can usually be found at the butcher shop.
+Make your dogs all beef, all pork, or a combination and tailor the seasonings to your liking.
+Don't forget to make time to find the casings—they can usually be found at the butcher shop.

 - 1/4 cup onion (very finely minced)